New Radicals: Usage in media

-Since their breakup, New Radicals' songs have been used for several commercials and trailers (for example the trailer to 1999's Big Daddy with Adam Sandler, the 2001 film Bubble Boy, and the 2006 film Click), TV shows (like Scrubs, Community, JAG, Dawson's Creek, and Daria), on soundtracks (such as A Walk to Remember, Scooby-Doo 2: Monsters Unleashed, Click and Surf's Up) and covered by artists such as Mandy Moore and Jon Foreman (lead singer of Switchfoot) and Hall & Oates (both covered "Someday We'll Know"–Moore and Foreman on the soundtrack to A Walk to Remember, Hall & Oates on their 2003 album Do It For Love).
+Since their breakup, New Radicals' songs have been used for several commercials and trailers (for example the trailer to 1999's Big Daddy with Adam Sandler, the 2001 film Bubble Boy, the 2011 American musical comedy film The Muppets, and the 2006 film Click), TV shows (like Scrubs, Community, JAG, Dawson's Creek, and Daria), on soundtracks (such as A Walk to Remember, Scooby-Doo 2: Monsters Unleashed, Click and Surf's Up) and covered by artists such as Mandy Moore and Jon Foreman (lead singer of Switchfoot) and Hall & Oates (both covered "Someday We'll Know"–Moore and Foreman on the soundtrack to A Walk to Remember, Hall & Oates on their 2003 album Do It For Love).
 Ronan Keating also covered the song during his 2002 Destination Everywhere tour and included "You Get What You Give" in his celebrity playlist on iTunes, as did Joni Mitchell on her Artist's Choice CD, released by Starbucks' Hear Music.
 She also declared New Radicals "the only thing I heard in many years that I thought had greatness in it...
 I loved that song 'You Get What You Give.'
 It was a big hit, and I said, 'Where did they go?'
 It turns out the guy [Gregg Alexander] quit.
 I thought, 'Good for him.'
 I knew he was my kind of guy."
 In 2012, "You Get What You Give" was covered in the season three finale episode of Glee.

 In 2005, LMC performed a remix of "You Get What You Give" under the title "Don't Let Go".
 A new version of the remix, with new vocals by Rachel McFarlane replacing the samples from the original version, was released in January 2006 as a single under the song's original title.
 The remix with new vocals peaked at No. 30 on the UK Singles Chart.
 Shawnna's 2006 song "Chicago" from the album Block Music samples the opening line from Moore and Foreman's version of "Someday We'll Know".
 In 2013, Brooklyn-based pop rock duo Savoir Adore covered "You Get What You Give" as part of season four of The A.V.
 Club's web series A.V.
 Undercover.